-- This guidance document should be used along with the skeleton Safeguarding Adults Policy. - This document aims to provide you with: suggested wording, further information, suggestions and links to help you develop your own bespoke Adult Safeguarding Policy - A comprehensive Safeguarding Adults Procedures document should be referred to and can be used in conjunction with this guidance. - The information contained in this document is correct at the time of publication.
+- This guidance document should be used along with the skeleton Safeguarding Adults Policy. - This document aims to provide you with suggested wording, further information, suggestions and links to help you develop your own bespoke Adult Safeguarding Policy - Further information is available on the Ann Craft Trust website, which can be used to provide additional information to each section - A comprehensive Safeguarding Adults Procedures document should be referred to and can be used in conjunction with this guidance. - The information contained in this document is correct at the time of publication.